vsamuel2003/PersonaGym/README.md

 LLAMA_API_KEY = "Insert Llama key here"
 ```

 Then run the `run.py` file in the code directory.
-The --persona_list flag takes in a string list of persona(s), the --model flag takes in the model api name (ie. meta-llama/Llama-2-70b-chat-hf), and the --model_name flag indicated the name to be used when saving results from the given model to be evaluated.
+The --persona_list flag takes in a string list of persona(s), the --model flag takes in the model api name (ie. meta-llama/Llama-2-70b-chat-hf), and the --model_name flag indicates the name to be used when saving results from the given model to be evaluated.
 An example of running the `run.py` file is included below

 ```bash